pluarant/pluarant.github.io/documentation/api/real-time-api/index.md

 - [User and Group Profile APIs]({{ '/documentation/api/real-time-api/profiles/' | relative_url }}) - APIs to manage user and group profiles.

-- [Utility APIs]({{ '/documentation/api/real-time-api/utility/' | relative_url }}) - Various utility APIs to perform auxilary tasks like checking network connections, creating files, etc.
+- [Utility APIs]({{ '/documentation/api/real-time-api/utility/' | relative_url }}) - Various utility APIs to perform auxiliary tasks like checking network connections, creating files, etc.

 You can click on individual sections to go through each API category.
 Although, it is not necessary to go in the order but recommended for the first reading.